Last updated: April 16, 2019

 Best Time to visit Neuschwanstein Castle

 Each season has its charm, so there’s never a bad time to visit Neuschwanstein Castle.
-However, the autumn is popular among photographers due to the foliage colors.
+However, autumn is popular among photographers due to the foliage colors.
 Summertime is high-season when most tourists visits and wintertime is the least visited time of the year.

 During winter, you can expect snowy landscapes and cold temperatures.
 During summer and autumn, you’ll most likely get a good view from Marienbrücke.
 Spring might be the “worst” season to visit Neuschwanstein Castle, but it’s still beautiful.